hengshuaiyao/HengshuaiYao.github.io/README.md

 My research inspired [Gradient TD](https://sites.ualberta.ca/~szepesva/papers/gtdNeurIPS08.pdf) (Sutton, Maei and Szepesvari, 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton, Maei, Precup, Bhatnagar, Silver, and Szepesvari, Wiewiora, 2009).
 These two papers are widely acknowledged to stand for and start an important class of off-policy learning algorithms.

 However, my contributions were not recognized or credited by the literature for some reason.
 These papers received about 1000+ citations at the time of writing this.
 My paper received 13.
-None of the GTD and TDC citations refered to my paper for the source of GTD and TDC ideas.
+None of the GTD and TDC citations referred to my paper for the source of GTD and TDC ideas.

 I was also part of the TDC paper development.
 However, for some reason my name was not on this paper.